180vita/ionic-box/README.md

 The username for vagrant is `vagrant` and the password is `vagrant`.

 This will download and install the image, and then go through the dependencies and install them one by one. `vagrant ssh` will connect you to the image and give you a bash prompt.
 Once everything completes, you'll have a working box to build your apps on Android.

+You can then go into the /Apps directory within the box (or the Apps folder you just created in the root folder of the Ionic Box installation) and start a new Ionic app or checkout one from an existing repository.

 ### Connected Android Devices